 The Architecture, Engineering, and Construction (AEC) industry is ancient and in desperate need of help.
 Right now, making architecture is a highly complicated process that involves hundreds or thousands of Excel spreadsheets.
 It’s shockingly manual.
-Our Monograph Dashboard combines all of the typical Excel spreadsheets into one integrated and simple interface.
+Monograph combines all of the typical Excel spreadsheets into one integrated and simple interface.
 We know this can sound pretty boring, but this is why we pull so much inspiration from Stripe and Gusto: payments and payroll are two equally unsexy processes, but they are necessary and can now be done pleasantly.
 We use a lot of our creative juices to make Monograph an equally wonderful experience for our users.

 We also consider ourselves to be creative and innovative in how we approach the rest of our business.
 As a small team, we default to using hacks.
 For instance, we make sure people always know what we’re doing, and as a result, we get feedback, make unexpected hires, and find sponsors organically.